-The Graduate School is providing a new resource and tool to help graduate students with their major papers, such as theses and dissertations.
-Students and faculty now can use iThenticate to verify originality of documents prepared by graduate students.
+The Graduate School offers a new resource and tool to help graduate students with their major papers, such as theses and dissertations.
+Students and faculty can use iThenticate to verify originality of documents prepared by graduate students.

 - Graduate students can use iThenticate to review their written materials (e.g., papers, article drafts, responses to qualifying or prelim exam prompts, drafts of thesis/dissertation)

 - Faculty can use the software to review their written documents (e.g., articles, grant proposals)

 Graduate students and their advisors must verify that the ETDs (electronic theses and dissertations) are appropriately written and cited, using the iThenticate system.
 Use the highlighted hyperlink to access the iThenticate portal.

 Videos to help access and use the tool

 Although the tool isn’t difficult to use, it is very important that you view the videos about accessing and using the tool, and especially interpreting the similarity report.

 - To open an account, please click on this link.